About Me

 With so many new ships being added every few years, this feat is becoming a little more difficult, but definitely still attainable.

-There are currently 6 cruise ships in operation today, with 2 more in the works – Magic, Wonder, Dream, Fantasy, Wish, Treasure (beginning sailing December 2024), Adventure (2025), and Destiny (2025).
+There are currently 6 cruise ships in operation today, with 2 more coming this year – Magic, Wonder, Dream, Fantasy, Wish, Treasure, Adventure (December 2025), and Destiny (November 2025).

 So far, I have only been on the Disney Dream.